Ralo93/earthquake_damage_prediction/README.md

 As time was a constraint, we worked mainly in jupter labs (I know, not the perfect IDE but for a quick prototyping and EDA etc. actually a good fit in my opinion).

-The automated hyperparameter tuning can be found in src/hyperparameter_tuning.py.
-Results can be seen in the results folder.

 ## Table of Contents